vtexdocs/dev-portal-content/docs/guides/Search/how-search-parameters-work.md

 The browsing filters also have specific URLs defined by certain parameters in the URL, which can follow one of these options:

 - [Default 1](#default-1): Valid only for Legacy CMS Portal stores.
-- [Default 2](#default-2): Valid for Legacy CMS Portal and VTEX IO stores.
+- [Default 2](#default-2): Valid for Legacy CMS Portal and Store Framework stores.
 Recommended for best performance results.

 ## Default 1

 > ⚠️ This option works only for Legacy CMS Portal stores.
-Refer to [Default 2](#default-2) for VTEX IO stores.
+Refer to [Default 2](#default-2) for Store Framework stores.

 | URL |
 | - |